Posts Tagged With: Food

 Thus, when I was recently flipping through The World’s Best Street Food by Lonely Planet, a birthday gift from a very dear friend of mine, I was delighted to come across this recipe for B’Sarra, a simple, yet mouth-watering Moroccan breakfast soup.
 How I missed this while actually touring around Morocco escapes me – it’s quite possible that I literally (or il-literally) couldn’t read the signs.
 Now that I’ve found it though, it’s become my go-to back up for a last minute meal.
 My husband loves it and it only requires a handful of ingredients.
 Here’s how to prepare B’Sarra, enjoyed for breakfast by Moroccans but satisfying enough to fill your soup bowl any time of day…

 London Calling!
-See, Do, Eat and Shop in England’s Bustling Capital (Part 3)
+Where To Eat In England’s Bustling Capital

 My apologies, you’ve been so busy reading – you must be starving!
 We all know that one of the best ways to explore a new country is by trying the local cuisine.
 Well, it’s officially time to let your taste buds guide you.
 Following up on Part 1 (Things to See) and Part 2 (Things to Do) of “London Calling”, this is where you get to drool over some of the best culinary treats London has to offer.
 From traditional pub fare to the deliciously exotic, here are the best places (and dishes) to try during your time in London - Bon Appetit!